zishanmd120/ManushTechEcommerceTask/README.md

 # ecom_zishan

-A new Flutter project.
+A new Flutter project to run it just run command flutter pub get and you are good to go.

 Apk:
 https://drive.google.com/drive/folders/16O4ni89KpOzz0Yq1PvK91MbuVc57puNd?usp=drive_link

-Just run flutter pub get and you are good to go.

 ## Getting Started